Theeskribe/Getting_and_Cleaning_Data/CODEBOOK.md

-# Getting and Cleaning Data - Course Project
+# Getting and Cleaning Data
+# Course Project Code Book

 ## Required packages
 * R v3.1.2 (base)
 * dplyr v0.4.1(required for and %>% operator and summarise_each function)

-## Data Analaysis Process
+## Data Analysis Process

 #### You should create one R script called run_analysis.R that does the following:
 1. Merges the training and the test sets to create one data set.